Troels Holch Povlsen: Property

 He owns Lindencrone Mansion, a large historic building in central Copenhagen, which was the British embassy from 1898 to 1980.
 In 1995, he bought Gyllingnæs Manor in Odder, south of Aarhus, a large estate established by an Englishman John Smith in 1801.
+Early 2026, Povlsen bought the historic Tyrrestrup estate near Horsens.

 In London, he owns 16 Queen Anne's Gate since 2006, as well as no. 34.
 No. 16 is a Grade I listed house that was the former home of John Fisher, 1st Baron Fisher, and of William Smith where there are commemorative blue plaques in both names.
 The restoration of the house won a Georgian Group award.

 Honours

 In 2000, Povlsen was appointed a Knight of the Order of the Dannebrog.

 Personal life

 Povlsen and his wife Merete Bech Povlsen live in Denmark.
 They have two sons Anders and Niels, both of whom work for the family company.